SPMcDonald1316/data_vis_2020/README.md

     - react app creating a bar chart using UN Population data
     - use d3.csv to load and parse data
     - use scaleBand and scaleLinear to create bar elements from data
     - implement the margin convention to add axis space
+    - use ticks function to add tick marks and / or labels to x & y axis
+    - add styling and formatting